500BC-500AD at Bournemouth 2021

 The Indian chariots also followed suit, leaving the Kyreneans somewhat bereft of possible opponents (and relevance, and utility).

-As the streets of Kilmanock filled with laughter for the festival of Brian Cox's wee little cardiac arrest-inducing diet, in the centre the hoplite wall was still working out how to get to grips with the casually discarded war wagons, which were scattered across the table like discarded knickers in a car park round the back of the nearest Aldi to the Bournemouth Pier Nightclub.
+As if dancing a jig by the altar of Bonnie Prince Charlie's highland cattle-loving deep fried Mars bars, in the centre the hoplite wall was still working out how to get to grips with the casually discarded war wagons, which were scattered across the table like discarded knickers in a car park round the back of the nearest Aldi to the Bournemouth Pier Nightclub.

 It seems like it would be an equally tricky and somewhat unpleasant task to remove both from their respective locations.